How to Photograph Northern Lights in Iceland

 But capturing a great picture of the northern lights takes more preparation than simply showing up at the right time.
 There are camera settings to consider, gear that you’ll need, and plenty of other things as well.

-A good idea before we get started on this technical article is to learn about the northern lights themselves, when to see them, why they appear, and what they’re like in this article.
+A good idea before we get started on this technical article is to learn about the northern lights themselves, when to see them, why they appear, and what they’re like in Northern Lights in Iceland - Guide.

 If not, let’s jump right in; here’s how to photograph the northern lights in Iceland.